Throwing Muses – The Real Ramona: #984 of best 1,000 albums ever!

-Why is Throwing Muses’ The Real Ramona on my best 1,000 albums ever list?
+So why is Throwing Muses’ The Real Ramona on this best 1,000 albums ever thing?

-If I went to a make-believe supercomputer and I said (because make believe supercomputers often respond best to voice commands), “Dial me up a great indie rock song that’s representative of the early 1990s,” you could do a lot worse than “Not Too Soon,” off of The Real Ramona.
+If I went to a make-believe supercomputer – because they often respond best to voice commands – and said, “Dial me up a great indie rock song that’s representative of the early 1990s,” you could do a lot worse than “Not Too Soon.”

 “Honeychain” is an intriguing song with a darker, stranger, slower vibe that rewards repeat listens.
 The vocals are also great.